Roar Your Passion: Dive into e621 Thrilling World of Furry Art

 Wheat gluten, defatted soya flakes, Kombu seaweed, and residues from beetroot sugar manufacture were some of the raw materials used in the steady development of the industrial production of MSG via acid hydrolysis of proteins until 1965.

 Raw materials are heated in hydrochloric acid, and the reaction mass is concentrated under a vacuum until glutamic acid hydrochloride precipitates.
 Adding sodium hydroxide or ammonia, letting the mixture dissolve in hot water, filtering it, and then precipitating the substance will bring it to the isoelectric point (pH = 3).
-The acid in water is neutralized with sodium hydroxide, decoloured with charcoal, and concentrated on producing monosodium salt.
+The acid in water is neutralized with sodium hydroxide, decoloured with charcoal, and concentrated to produce monosodium salt.

 What kinds of foods have the additive e621 in them?